ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 In addition to these strengths, empathy is fundamental to the resolution of conflicts, rifts, and misunderstandings that occur during therapy.
 Because therapists who utilize the empathizing mode tend to be patient and understanding of negativity when it occurs, they are able to work more effectively with interpersonally challenging clients.

-## CASE EXAMPLE Four point four The Empathizing Mode
+## Case Example Four point Four The Empathizing Mode

 Gretta is an eighty-year-old woman who has had many life experiences, including an enduring and loving relationship with her husband.
 Four months before I met her, she experienced a severe stroke.
 Following her stroke and within weeks of beginning outpatient occupational therapy, her beloved husband died.
 Gretta had been depending on caretaking from her children and in-home attendants.
 She was referred to outpatient therapy to increase mobilization and participation in activities of daily living and independent activities of daily living.

 Immediately, I recognized that Gretta was in a period of intense mourning.
 I could see that this woman was searching for a human connection.
 She wanted to grieve and talk about her loss.
 At that time she was less interested in pursuing occupational therapy goals that would address her functional limitations.
-I knew I would have to wait to begin work on activities of daily living and, instead, focus on what she wanted to talk about: her husband, what he meant to her, how difficult it was to live in his absence, her thoughts about not wanting to burden her children. . . .
-I was very conscious about when to talk and when not to talk. . . .
-I made sure she knew that I had heard what she said and that I understood all of the difficulties she was facing. . . .
+I knew I would have to wait to begin work on activities of daily living and, instead, focus on what she wanted to talk about: her husband, what he meant to her, how difficult it was to live in his absence, her thoughts about not wanting to burden her children.
+I was very conscious about when to talk and when not to talk.
+I made sure she knew that I had heard what she said and that I understood all of the difficulties she was facing.
 I also made sure she knew that her thoughts and feelings made sense to me and that I accepted them and honored their importance.
 For weeks we talked about her current situation, the limitations her stroke caused, how she reacted to it, and how her family reacted.
 In time, we worked together to create a family situation that would make it easier for everyone to cope with the recent death.
 I was careful not to mention our discussions or disclose her private thoughts and feelings to her family members.
 A feeling of mutual trust developed between the two of us.
 We worked together to manage her stroke and her grieving.
 Therefore, we also made progress toward the original goals of the therapy.

 Gretta taught me the importance of having empathy.
 For her, it was important that I showed an interest in her grieving and that she could tell a person outside her family about her problems and worries.
 Because Gretta allowed me to support her through empathy, we both saw the improvements in her emotional condition during therapy.